tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/访问管理/访问管理概述_intl_en.md

 >
 >- We recommend you manage DBbrain resources and authorize DBbrain operations through CAM policies.
 Although the user experience does not change for existing users who are granted permissions by project, we do not recommend you continue to manage resources and authorize operations in a project-based manner.
->- Currently, DBbrain do not support setting conditions for policies.
+>- Currently, DBbrain does not support setting conditions for policies.

 | Task | Link |
 |---------|---------|